LAW OFFICE OF SARAH MUBOYAYI

 Answers to Common Legal Questions

 While separation does not legally end a marriage, divorce does.
 Divorce is the legal dissolution of a marriage by a court order.
-A court may grant a divorce on the ground of marriage breakdown, which can be established by living separate and apart for at least one year, or by adultery or cruelty.
-Divorce proceedings can also include court orders related to parenting, child and spousal support, and property division.
+A court may grant a divorce on the ground of marriage breakdown.

 Under Canada’s Divorce Act, the sole ground for divorce is marriage breakdown, which can be shown in one of three ways: